 Last summer, the ride was finally shut down for the season with a sign at the entrance of the attraction that read: “Lightning Rod is closed for the balance of 2020 as it receives an upgrade from manufacturer Rocky Mountain Construction.
 In 2021, lightning strikes twice.”

-But don’t despair Lightning Rod fans – as promised, the necessary upgrades are now complete and the coaster is set to reopen for the 2021 season.
+As promised, the necessary upgrades are now complete and the coaster has once again reopened to the general public for the 2021 season.

 What upgrades did Lightning Rod receive?

 Lightning Rod has had a significant portion of the ride retracked to become an I-box track.